 Take a peek at the entire process in the download below.Download Now

-If you’d like to learn more about makerspaces, Project-Based Learning, Design Thinking and more, check out AOE’s course Project Based Art Room where you’ll explore some of the most popular collaborative education models being used by teachers today.
+If you’d like to learn more about makerspaces, Design Thinking, creativity, innovation, and more, check out AOEU’s course Innovation Through Design where you’ll explore some of the most popular collaborative education models being used by teachers today.

 How do you like to illustrate the connections between art and STEM in your curriculum?